LouiseMassager/PandaPush_Depth_Reconstruction/ML_training/README.md

 steps for use on colaboratory:

 1. download on your drive : mrcnn.zip and images.zip
-2. launch training_tf2d5_v1.ipynb on colaboratory (for better performant training, select "Hardware accelerator: GPU" so as to access cuda and nvidia)
+2. launch training_colaboratory.ipynb on colaboratory (for better performant training, select "Hardware accelerator: GPU" so as to access cuda and nvidia)